Geeksfino/actgent/README.md

-# Actgent: An Agent Development Framework
+# Actgent: An Actor-based Agent Development Framework

-Actgent is a powerful and flexible framework for developing AI agents.
+Actgent is a powerful and flexible message-driven framework for developing AI agents.
 It provides a structured approach to creating, testing, and deploying intelligent agents for various applications.
+Each agent employs an Actor-like mailbox to process incoming messages.

 ## Architecture Overview

 Actgent follows a modular architecture designed to facilitate the development of scalable and maintainable agent systems:

 1. **Agent Core**: The central component that defines the agent's behavior, decision-making processes, and interaction capabilities.
+It assembles various components of priority inbox, memory and prompt manager to support an agent's core capabilities

 2. **Service Layer**: Provides essential services and utilities that agents can leverage, such as communication protocols, data processing, and external integrations.

-3. **Testing Framework**: A robust suite of tools for unit testing, integration testing, and performance evaluation of agents.

-4. **Deployment Tools**: Utilities for packaging and deploying agents in various environments, including cloud platforms and edge devices.
+An agent can be instantiated and called in process, in a non-blocking fashion.
+So if you are building a desktop application or a service that aggregates a few agents, you can treat this framework as a library and make use of it, straight.
+Alternatively, if you want to build a networked "community" of agents, each of which running as independent service to be called upon remotely, you can enable the network mode of the agents to support various protocols.

 ## Key Concepts

 Actgent is built around several key concepts that work together to create powerful and flexible agents:

 1. **Message**: The basic unit of communication between agents and their environment.
+A message is a structure that contains not only content payload of text or multimedia, but also conversation session context as well as some meta data about the contents.
+Session and meta data info would be important for relating historical context to construct prompts.
+They are also important for agents' memory implementation.
+2. **Mailbox/PriorityInbox**: Manages incoming messages and prioritizes them for processing.
-2. **Session**: Represents an ongoing interaction or conversation.
+3. **Session**: Represents an ongoing interaction or conversation.
+Messages with respect to the same topic between an original requester and an agent share the same session id.
+Sessions can be further related.
-3. **SessionContext**: Holds relevant information and state for a specific session.
+4. **SessionContext**: Holds relevant information and state for a specific session.
-4. **Memory**: Allows agents to store and retrieve information across sessions.
+5. **Memory**: Allows agents to store and retrieve information across sessions.
-5. **Classifier**: Categorizes incoming messages to determine appropriate responses.
+6. **Classifier**: Categorizes incoming messages to determine appropriate responses.
+This is a unique and important concept in this framework.
+Its main purpose is to classify an incoming message for the agent.
+When an agent receives a message, it is first enqueued to its priority inbox (a mailbox implementation inspired by the Actor model).
+An event loop monitors the queue and a handler dequeues the messages to process them one by one, each one classified into different types.
+This classification is done by a large language model, which comprehends a message and classify them based on the agent's criteria instruction.
+Upon classification, the LLM returns a message type as well as a structural answer (typically a JSON object).
+The agent is therefore able to receive natural language input, pass it to an LLM to get back a structural output of specific type and call upon the corresponding handler for that particular type to process the structural data.
+This is a "strong-typing" approach to make the agent powerful
-6. **PromptTemplate**: Defines the structure of prompts sent to language models.
+7. **PromptTemplate**: Defines the structure of prompts sent to language models.
-7. **PromptManager**: Manages and organizes multiple prompt templates.
+8. **PromptManager**: Manages and organizes multiple prompt templates.
-8. **AgentCore**: The central logic and decision-making component of an agent.
+9. **AgentCore**: The central logic and decision-making component of an agent, putting all of the above together.
-9. **Mailbox/PriorityInbox**: Manages incoming messages and prioritizes them for processing.
 10. **Agent**: The high-level abstraction that combines all these components into a functional entity.

 These components work together to create a flexible and powerful agent system.
 For example, an Agent uses its Classifier to categorize incoming Messages, then uses the appropriate PromptTemplate to generate a response, which is sent back through the Mailbox.